 An experience lasts ages.
 They say we don’t miss a place or a person, but what we really miss is how they made us feel.
 This philosophy could be further used to our advantage.

 The brightest marketers of this century understand that a brand is more than its products and services.
 A brand is what it inspires.
 B2B brands are often saturated in their marketing strategies.

 What they churn out are cliche marketing elements that do them no good.
 However, if one were to churn out actual results, they would need to evoke a response among their target audience.

 What is Experiential Marketing?

-This is experiential marketing for you.
-This article shall explain why this marketing is very important for brands.
+This article shall explain why this experiential marketing is so important for brands.

 It’s all about feelings

 Imagine you are invited to attend the launch of a new mobile game.

 The launch party is at a fancy restaurant, which is always packed with people and has earned itself a great reputation in a short span of time.